peterkhe1999/CheatSheet/OSEP/README.md

 We relied on a privileged user accessing the target application.

-> Force a high-privileged authentication without any user interaction.
+=> SpoolSample tool is designed to force a Domain Controller to connect back to a system configured with unconstrained delegation.

-SpoolSample tool is designed to force a Domain Controller to connect back to a system configured with unconstrained delegation. => allows the attacker to steal a TGT for the domain controller computer account.
+=> Allows the attacker to steal a TGT for the domain controller computer account.

-The RPC interface we leveraged locally is indeed also accessible over the network through TCP port 445 if the host firewall allows it.
+The RPC interface we leveraged locally is also accessible over the network through TCP port 445 if the host firewall allows it.

 TCP port 445 is typically open on Windows servers, including domain controllers, and the print spooler service runs automatically at startup in the context of the computer account.

 The print spooler service must be running and available on the domain controller from appsrv01.

-Log in to appsrv01 as the Offsec user and attempt to access the named pipe (only works on pwsh)
+Log in to appsrv01 as the Offsec user and attempt to access the named pipe

 ```pwsh
 dir \\cdc01\pipe\spoolss